Generalized Kullback-Leibler Divergence Loss: Method

 \section{Method}

-In this section, we begin by introducing the preliminary mathematical notations in Sec.~\ref{sec:preliminary}.
-Theoretical analysis of the equivalence between KL and DKL losses is presented in Sec.~\ref{sec:dkl}.
-Finally, we propose the GKL loss to address potential limitations of KL/DKL in Sec.~\ref{sec: IKL}, followed by a case study with additional analysis in Sec.~\ref{sec:case_study}.
+In this section, we first introduce the preliminary mathematical notations in Sec.~\ref{sec:preliminary}.
+We then present the theoretical analysis of the equivalence between the KL and DKL losses in Sec.~\ref{sec:dkl}.
+Next, in Sec.~\ref{sec: IKL}, we propose the GKL loss to address potential limitations of KL/DKL.
+Finally, a case study with empirical verification is provided in Sec.~\ref{sec:case_study}.